 Pricing

-A Showit subscription will run between $228-$408/year depending on what subscription is chosen (and it will cost more if you choose a monthly subscription).
+A Showit subscription will run between $228-$408 per year at the time of writing, depending on what subscription is chosen, and it will cost more if you choose a monthly subscription.

-Elementor, on the other hand, costs $49/year and renews at a 25% discount the following year.
-You would be responsible for finding a website host, which could, of course, vary in cost.
-But you will get full access to the WordPress ecosystem.
+Elementor, on the other hand, costs $69 per year and renews at a 25% discount the following year.
+You would be responsible for finding a website host, which could vary in cost.

-(P.S.
-If you’re looking for a host, we recommend Flywheel or Siteground, or letting us manage your hosting.)
+Note: If you’re looking for a host, we recommend Flywheel or Siteground or letting us manage your hosting.

 Who has the edge?
 It’s a toss-up.
 While WordPress *can* be less expensive, the two platforms ultimately end up costing about the same if you’re using a solid WordPress host.